 Let’s assume you don’t have any unwelcome critters in your attic.
 If you do, we’re really sorry about that and suggest you reference Part I of this series regarding how to REMOVE critters from your attic.
-Even if you haven’t had problems with the little pests, all homeowners should ensure that their attic is equipped with safeguards in order to avoid animals setting up shop in their rafters.
+Even if you haven’t had problems with the little animals, all homeowners should ensure that their attic is equipped with safeguards in order to avoid animals setting up shop in their rafters.

 Check the Exterior of your Home for Potential Entry Points